Kubernetes Environments

 Permissions Granted to the Agent

-When you launch the StreamSets Kubernetes agent, the agent is granted role-based access control (RBAC) within the namespace that the agent runs in.
+When you launch the IBM StreamSets Kubernetes agent, the agent is granted role-based access control (RBAC) within the namespace that the agent runs in.
 The role sets permissions on the following Kubernetes resources:

 Resource Permissions